Feature Article: Lithium-Ion Battery Wisdom – Editorial: Preparing for a Survey

 • Under promise and over deliver, i.e., don’t say the vessel was ‘recently detailed’ or ‘immaculate’, or underwent a ‘no expense spared refit’ if that isn’t 100% accurate.
 This sort of embellishment is obvious, and quickly kills the credibility of the seller or selling broker.

 • Changing the oil immediately before a survey, even if there’s nothing to hide, doesn’t look good and it relates back to credibility.
-Wise sellers will perform a full fluid analysis before placing a vessel on the market; while others will go so far as to have the vessel surveyed or inspected before the FOR SALE sign is posted.
+Wise sellers will perform a full fluid analysis (this includes crankcase oil, gear oil, hydraulic fluid and coolant, for more on this see this article) before placing a vessel on the market; while others will go so far as to have the vessel surveyed or inspected before the FOR SALE sign is posted.
 Doing so can avoid surprises and unintended post-survey negotiations.

 • Make sure all required safety gear is aboard, including and especially the proper number of PFDs.